Oliva Jade Giannulli learning from family college ‘mess-up’

 “What’s so important to me is ... to learn from the mistake, not to be shamed and punished and never given a second chance," said an earnest Giannulli, dressed in a bright pink pantsuit.

-She's said trying to overcome her sheltered perspective and find a way to contribute.
+She said she's trying to overcome her sheltered perspective and find a way to contribute.

 “I understand that I, just based off my skin color, I already had my foot in the door and I was already ahead of everybody else. ...
 I can recognize that going forward.
 I do want to do stuff to change that and to help that,” she said, adding that had worked with children in an afterschool program in the Watts section of Los Angeles recently.